FKnottenbelt/LS_101/109/cheatsheet.md

 Since the return value of the block is `nil` (which evaluates to false) for each passed in element, `Array#select` will return an empty array.

+# last evaluated
+Since this is the last evaluated statement within the block, the return value of the block is therefore `nil`.

+Since this is the last evaluated statement within the method, the return value of the method is therefore `nil`.

+# method call
+on line 12 we call the method `replace_string` and pass it the local variable `s` as an argument.
+This will intialize the parameter in the method `replace_string` on line 5 and assign it to the value of variable `s`.

 # variable scope concepts
 - outer scope variables can be accessed by inner scope